igniterealtime/webmeet/README.md

 });
 `````

-3. Edit click2Dial to connect to your Asterisk or FreeSWITCH PBX.
+3. If you whitelist (enable) the converse.js audioconf plugin, then edit click2Dial to connect to your Asterisk/FreeSWITCH PBX or Jitsi Meet Audio conference bridge.

 `````
 window.click2Dial = {